bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 ### Taxonomic profiling of reads

-Now that we have QC’ed and filtered our reads, we could try a first classification on read level.
+Now that we have QC’ed and filtered our reads we can try a first classification on read level.
 We will first use [kraken2](https://ccb.jhu.edu/software/kraken2/) for this.
-Kraken extracts k-mers from our reads and compares them to a database to classify them.
-We will first concatenate our paired-end reads from one sample together:
+Kraken extracts _k_-mers from our reads and compares them to a database to classify them.
+We will first concatenate the paired-end reads from each sample together:
 > Here we will classify the trimmed reads.
-It is however debated wether it is better to classify trimmed or raw reads.
-Raw reads are more representative, but can lead to some errors due to low-quality bases.
+> It is however debated wether it is better to classify trimmed or raw reads.
+> Raw reads are more representative, but can lead to some errors due to low-quality bases.

 ```
 cat Plant_F.fastq Plant_F.fastq > Plant_all.fastq
 cat Stool_R.fastq Stool_R.fastq > Stool_all.fastq
 ```

-Then we will Kraken, using a 16S database from [SILVA](https://www.arb-silva.de/):
+Then we will run Kraken2, using a 16S database from [SILVA](https://www.arb-silva.de/):

 ```
 kraken2 --db /storage/dbs/KrakenSILVADB/ --threads 2 --output Plant.kraken.out --report Plant.kraken.report Plant_all.fastq